williamchenghu/FSO2021-bloglist-frontend/README.md

 The confirmation dialog for deleting a blog post is easy to implement with the [window.confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) function.

 Show the button for deleting a blog post only if the blog post was added by the user.

+## Exercises 5.11.-5.12.

+### Step 11

+efine PropTypes for one of the components of your application.

+### Step 12

+Add ESlint to the project.
+Define the configuration according to your liking.
+Fix all of the linter errors.

+Create-react-app has installed ESlint to the project by default, so all that's left for you to do is to define your desired configuration in the _.eslintrc.js_ file.

+**NB:** do not run the `eslint --init` command.
+It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!